Wildlife Photography with marysejansenart

 Very occasionally you may find one that’s on the move or just a bit lower to the ground, in a young tree.
 With a little bit of luck, a lot of stamina and perhaps a sixth sense sometimes, I’ve seen quite a few koalas in more flattering positions.

 I cherish those unique moments and I am building up a collection of images of wild koalas!
-If you’d like to purchase ‘Cute Koala Close Up’, or would like to view more of my koala images, please head to my shop.
+If you’d like to purchase ‘Cute Koala Close Up’, or would like to view more of my koala images, please check out the ‘Save the Koala Collection’ in my shop.